-Summer Study Opportunity in Greece
+About the 2015 Summer Study Opportunity in Athens:

-3. A writing sample (a paper submitted for one of your classes)
+- A writing sample (a paper submitted for one of your classes)

-Scholarship applications will be reviewed on an ongoing basis and students will be notified by March 15 if their application has been successful.
-Students will apply directly for admission to the American College of Greece and will work with Emily Whalen, BU’s Advisor for External Programs, to ensure that paperwork needed for transfer of credits is on file at BU Study Abroad by the May 1, 2014 deadline for summer study.
+Early applications will receive priority.
+Scholarship applications will be reviewed on an ongoing basis.
+Students, including scholarship recipients, will apply directly for admission to the American College of Greece with the guidance of Emily Whalen, BU’s Advisor for External Programs.
+It is essential that the paperwork needed for transfer of credits is on file at BU Study Abroad by the May 1st deadline for summer study.

 Courses and Activities

 Courses in beginning Modern Greek and Greek history will be taught by BU faculty members Kelly Polychroniou and L. J. Samons; the Arts of Athens course will be taught by a faculty member of the American College of Greece.
 These courses will be approved for transfer to Boston University.

 Beyond their coursework in Athens, students will make excursions to such sites as Delphi, Corinth, Mycenae, and Nauplion.

 Questions about the program can be addressed to Prof. L. J. Samons at email@example.com or to the staff in the Department of Classical Studies at 617-353-2427.
 For information about the American College of Greece, visit www.acg.edu.